Ukraine crisis may trigger PTSD in veterans, experts warn

 BANGOR, Maine — The impact of Russia’s attack on Ukraine is being felt worldwide, including right here in Maine.
 Some health experts are concerned about the emotional impact the war is having on a specific group of people in our state.

-Something as simple as a smell, sound, or video can trigger someone’s post-traumatic stress disorder (PTSD).
+Something as simple as a smell, sound, or video can trigger someone’s post-traumatic stress disorder.
 Watching tanks roll through the streets of Ukraine and civilians being shot at are what many of us have been seeing daily, including our war veterans.

 “I get very irritated," Vietnam war veteran Robert Curtis said when describing his PTSD.
 "My muscles are all tight.”